TylerHendrickson/mydyndns/README.md

 ##### Configuration sources

 In addition to configuration files, environment variables may be provided in place of file-based configuration directives, as well as command-line flags.
 Environment variables must be prefixed with `MYDYNDNS_`, be upper-cased, and use underscores instead of dashes.

 As an example, the following directives are equivalent means of providing a base URL for a remote MyDynDNS service API:
 1. As a command-line flag: `--api-url=https://example.com`
 2. As an environment variable: `MYDYNDNS_API_URL=https://example.com`
-3. As a line in a (`toml`) configuration file: `api-url = https://example.com`
+3. As a line in a configuration file (e.g. `toml`): `api-url = https://example.com`

-Note that the above list is in order of precedence, e.g. a configuration directive provided as a command-line flag will take precedence over a conflicting environment variable, etc.
+Note that the above list is in order of precedence – a configuration directive provided as a command-line flag will take precedence over a conflicting environment variable, etc.

 ##### Notes:

 - By default, the CLI looks for a configuration file called `mydyndns.ext` in the current working directory, where `.ext` is any supported config file extension.
 The source directory and/or filename can be customized by providing the `--config-path` and/or `--config-file` CLI flags, respectively.
 - Configuration files generated with the `--defaults` CLI flag are not inherently valid and require customizations before they may be used successfully.
 - See `mydyndns help config` for more information.